paduagroup/fftool/README.md

 - two bonded atom types
 - type of bond potential, e.g. `harm` for harmonic potential or `cons` for a constrained bond.
-- bond potential parameters, with the force constant in the form k/2 (x - x0)^2
+- bond potential parameters, namely euqilibrium distance and force constant (the latter in the form k/2 (x - x0)^2)

         CT  CT   harm   1.529   2242.6